 When cranes are used for cargo, the injuries can be much more severe.
 Dropped loads represent a serious hazard that can cause injuries and fatalities.

-Other risks include getting hit by moving cranes or vehicles moving in the crowded space of the shipping port.
-Longshore workers are also at risk of falling into the water and possibly drowning.
+Other risks include being hit by moving cranes or vehicles in the crowded shipping port.
+Longshore workers are also at risk of falling into the water and possibly drowning in a crane accident.

 What Causes Crane and Cargo Accidents?

-There are many sources of error that can lead to accidents with cargo loading and cranes.
+Many sources of error can lead to accidents with cargo loading and cranes.
 These are some of the most common.

 Operator Error